100nm/python-injection/docs/guides/resolve-dependencies.md

         self.dependency.some_method()  # Resolved on every access
 ```

+!!! warning
-**Important:** Dependencies requiring an async context are not compatible with `LazyInstance` since descriptors cannot be awaited.
+    Dependencies requiring an async context are not compatible with `LazyInstance` since descriptors cannot be awaited.